VillagerUnknown/BabelFish/README.md

 **Known Issues**

-* Performance can be impacted by this mod as it frequently uses code similar to the `/locate` command for structure hints.
+* The Babel Fish Translator status effect can impact performance as it frequently uses code similar to the `/locate` command for world hints.
 This is controlled by the `worldHintSearchRadius` config value.
 By default, this is set to the lowest possible value.
 Increase this value at your own discretion.